genovo-ai/memg-core/config/README.md

 # MEMG Schema Specification

 This document defines the structure and generation pattern of the YAML schema used in `memg-core`, an AI memory system for agents.
-The schema is modular, human-readable, and designed for extensibility across memory types.
+The schema is modular, human-readable, and designed for extensibility across memory types such as notes, tasks, and documents.

 ---

-## Available Schema Files

-- **`core.memo.yaml`**: Minimal schema with just the base `memo` entity
-- **`core.test.yaml`**: Extended schema with `memo` and `memo_test` entities for development/testing
-- **Custom schemas**: Can be created following the patterns below

----

 ## Overview

 Each memory type is represented as an `entity`.
+These are structured hierarchically and support inheritance.
 Entities can declare `fields` (data properties) and `relations` (directed edges to other entities).
 The schema also defines system-wide defaults for ID generation, timestamp management, and vector embedding.

 ---